aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/dependency-injection-di/README.md

   constructor(host, formController) {
     // "inject" the dependencies
     super(host, formController);
-    // do its own setup work here that doesn't need host or formControllere }
+    // do its own setup work here that doesn't need host or formController }
 }
 ```